containers/podman-desktop/website/blog/2023-11-09-sharing-podman-images-with-kubernetes-cluster.md

 Minikube offers a podman environment but it's a version 3.4 running inside a container inside the podman machine (it means that there are two podman instances).

+This 3.4 version is very old and do not provide new enhancements and support towards compose, compliance with Docker REST API and 3rd party tools.

 Could we just build the image and use that image in kubernetes ?

 ## podman and kubernetes/cri-o